Putting hot coffee in cake, and soy sauce in cookies: here are 7 treats our reporters baked in 2023

 Reach Jelissa Burns at 920-453-5107 or jburns1@gannett.com.
 Follow her on Twitter at @burns_jelissa or on Instagram at burns_jelissa.

-This article originally appeared on Wausau Daily Herald: Green Bay, Appleton reporters share recipes for treats they made
+This article originally appeared on Appleton Post-Crescent: Green Bay, Appleton reporters share recipes for treats they made in 2023